vikash-ku24/vikash-ku24/README.md

-Here’s a sample README for your GitHub profile page:

----

 # Hello, I'm Vikash Kumar Gupta 👋

 Welcome to my GitHub profile!
 I'm a skilled Data Analyst with over 2 years of experience in data modeling, analysis, and visualization.
 My passion lies in transforming raw data into meaningful insights that drive informed decision-making.